Besut District: Tourism

 There are a number of travel destinations that are located here, many of them islands or beaches.
 The most popular of all tourist sites in Besut are Perhentian Islands, one of the top island destinations in the world according to the CNN.
 Perhentian Islands lie about 10.8 nautical miles (20 km) to the north east of Kuala Besut and are made up of islands such as Perhentian Besar, Perhentian Kecil, and Susu Dara.
 The islands are well known for their tropical reefs, scuba diving, and snorkeling.

 Besides Perhentian Islands, beaches are also among the top local places to visit.
 The beaches here are Air Tawar, Dendong, and Bukit Keluang beach.
-In the interior parts of the district, visitors can experience the tropical forest in areas such as Lata Tembakah and Lata Belatan, or climb the 1039m-high Gunung Tebu (Mount Tebu).
+In the interior parts of the district, visitors can experience the tropical forest in areas such as Lata Tembakah and Lata Belatan, or climb the 1039m-high Mount Tebu.
 Tourists can also enjoy bathing in the natural hot springs of Kolam Air Panas La or La Hot Springs.
 The water here contains sulphur and can reach 49 °C.